ElementAstro/atom-docs/src/content/docs/en/algorithm/base.md

 ---
-title: Base64 and XOR Encryption
+title: Base64 and XOR
-description: Detailed documentation of Base64 encoding/decoding and XOR encryption/decryption functions in the Atom Algorithm Library, including runtime and compile-time implementations.
+description: Detailed of Base64 encoding/decoding and XOR encryption/decryption functions in the Atom Algorithm Library, including runtime and compile-time implementations.
 ---

-# Atom Algorithm Library: Base64 and XOR Encryption

-This document provides a detailed explanation of the Base64 encoding/decoding and XOR encryption/decryption functions implemented in the Atom Algorithm Library.

 ## Table of Contents